rjfarmer/mesaplot/README.md

 ````python
 plotDynamo()
 ````
-Show the ang mometun terms as well as magnetic fields
+Show the ang momentum terms as well as magnetic fields
 ````
 plotDynamo2()
 ````